JulianNicholls/Raspberry-Pi-Misc/README.md

 the Pi.
 The motor is drawing around 180mA when running freely.
 I'm going to try stalling the motor a little to test its maximum draw once I have some crocodile clips.

+## python/gpiozero

+Examples using the GPIO Zero library.

+### button_led

+Using gpiozero library, switch a LED connected to GPIO17 on and off with a button connected to GPIO21 and a GND.

 ## python/pygame